This post may contain affiliate links, view our disclosure.

 Store leftover cheesy potato skins covered in the fridge for up to 4 days.
 Don’t add the sour cream and chives on top until right before serving because these toppings don’t reheat well.

-For the oven method, place the potato skins on a baking tray and reheat in a 350F oven until they’re warm and the cheese is melted, about 10 to 15 minutes.
+For reheating in the oven, place the potato skins on a baking tray and reheat in a 350F oven until they’re warm and the cheese is melted, about 10 to 15 minutes.

-To reheat potato skins in the air fryer, preheat the air fryer to 350F, put the potato skins in the basket of the air fryer, and air fry until they’re warm, about 5 minutes.
+To reheat in the air fryer, preheat the air fryer to 350F, put the potato skins in the basket of the air fryer, and air fry until they’re warm, about 5 minutes.

 After potato skins are reheated, add the sour cream and chives on top.